 For daily intake rate calculation purposes, intakes were assumed to have occurred beginning in the year sampled and ending with the last sample date.
 The results were given an absolute error of 1.0, which equally weights the sample results for fitting purposes in IMBA-Expert.
 Daily intake rates ranged from 6 to 76 pCi/day.
 The intake rate results fit well to a lognormal distribution having a median value of 25 pCi/day with a geometric standard deviation of 2.1, as shown in Figure 3.
-The analysis of bioassay results with the assumption of 100% of the intake via inhalation is a claimant-favorable assessment of intakes from all pathways except when calculating dose to certain tissues of the gastrointestinal tract.
+This analysis assumes 100% of the intake was via inhalation.
 Dose from ingestion is discussed below.